kiramrtr/dev-notes/_sources/java/core-java.md.txt

 # Core Java

+## Nested Classes

+A _nested class_ is a class that is defined within another class.

+1. _Inner class_: A non-static type defined at the member level of a class.
+2. _Static nested class_: A `static` type defined at the member level of a class.
+3. _Local class_: A class defines within a method body.
+4. _Anonymous class_: A local class without a name.

+- Interfaces and enums can be declared as both inner classes and `static` nested classes, but not as local or anonymous classes.

 ## Fail-fast and Fail-safe (weakly consistent) Iterators

 **Fail-fast:** Fail-fast iterator throws `ConcurrentModificationException` when any change has taken place to the collection.